How does this medication work? What will it do for me?

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS): This is a rare disease of the brain that may occur when using fingolimod.
-If you have had a previous episode of RPLS, this may not be an appropriate medication for you.
+Posterior Reversible Encephalopathy Syndrome (PRES): This is a rare disease of the brain that may occur when using fingolimod.
+If you have had a previous episode of PRES, this may not be an appropriate medication for you.
 Make sure your doctor knows you have experienced this before.
-If you experience signs and symptoms of RPLS, such as headache, seizures, change in awareness or consciousness, or vision changes, contact your doctor immediately.
+If you experience signs and symptoms of PRES, such as headache, nausea, vomiting, seizures, change in awareness or consciousness, or vision changes, contact your doctor immediately.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women of childbearing age who are taking fingolimod should use an effective method of birth control (e.g., birth control pill, condoms) during treatment, and for 2 months after stopping treatment with fingolimod.
+If you are taking fingolimod and could become pregnant, you should use an effective method of birth control (e.g., birth control pill, condoms) during treatment, and for 2 months after stopping treatment with fingolimod.